Chat with Monks in Chiang Mai5 min read

 I undertake to abstain from singing, dancing, playing music, attending entertainment performances, wearing perfume, and using cosmetics and garlands (decorative accessories).

 Most of the things they need to abstain from are not very surprising.
 And while I don’t see anything wrong with singing and dancing, who am I to say?
-Then again, why does Buddha laugh?
-The paradox, though, presents itself when I ask whether they have smart phones.
-They sure do!
-This is the point when absurdity reaches another level.
-Is it that having a meal in the afternoon sabotages your journey to spiritual awakening, but being online does not?
+And then again, why does Buddha laugh?
+But the paradox, I suppose, mostly presents itself when I ask whether they have smart phones.
+They do!
+How absurd is that?
+Is it the case that having a meal in the afternoon sabotages your journey to spiritual awakening, but being online doesn’t?
 Is it possible that social media is strong enough to breach through thousands of years of religious traditions?